josehelps/zoidbergstrike/README.md

 log_level = INFO
 # Sets the log level for the logging
-# Possible values: INFO, ERROR
+# Possible values: INFO, ERROR, VERBOSE

 nse_script = grab_beacon_config.nse
 # path to the nse script that rips down cobalt configs.
 This is specifically using https://github.com/whickey-r7/grab_beacon_config